Green Interview: Sheila LeMaster of GES

 LeMaster: Personally, it is the right thing to do for our environment.
 When you read some of these recent reports about global warming, it really starts to make you think what life will be like 50-100 years from now.
 Professionally, it is important to get out the message and tell the story that (one of the largest) trash producing industries can make a difference in the environment.
 Our Level 2 APEX/ASTM certification, which we achieved in 2015, is a testament to our customers and our business partners that GES is serious about sustainability.

 LeMaster: GES has had a sustainability focus since I started with the company back in 2007.
-I was formally at the Mandalay Bay Resort and Casino as their director of tradeshow operations/convention services, and I worked along their sustainability team as well for the convention center.
+I was formally at the Mandalay Bay Resort and Casino as their director of tradeshow operations/convention services, and I worked along with their sustainability team as well for the convention center.

 When I joined GES, they asked if I would like to participate in their sustainability mission and of course, I said yes.
 Our Sustainability Council is made up of a group of individuals from across the country who meet bi-weekly to review monthly city show sustainability reports, donations, come up with ways to continue to educate our employees on what we are doing as a company, as well as providing marketing information for our sales teams.
 We also maintain all documentation that is needed for recertification every two years for our APEX/ASTM certification.

-TSNN: What are some of the “greenest” shows/exhibitors you’ve worked with in the recent past and what made them stand out above all the others?
+TSNN: What are some of the “greenest” shows/exhibitors you’ve worked with in the recent past and what made them stand out above the others?

 LeMaster: I would have to say the Natural Products Expo West and East, as well as IMEX.
 Each one is very dynamically different in the ways that they work with us as their official services provider, as well as with the facility.